-We are a very focused accounting firm – working exclusively with internationally operating clients.
+We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 Accounting and related

-Providing the full range of accounting services to foreign-based businesses’ Australian units is our daily bread and butter.
-Our language skills, knowledge of non-Australian (and Australian) accounting software, familiarity with relevant aspects in many head office countries, familiarity with what foreigners find odd about Australian accounting and related areas equips us extremely well in serving our clients.
+Providing the full range of accounting services to Australian-based and foreign-based businesses’ Australian units is our daily bread and butter.
+Our language skills, knowledge of non-Australian (and Australian) accounting software, familiarity with relevant aspects in many overseas countries, familiarity with what foreigners find odd about Australian accounting (and related areas) and what Australian managers find odd about accounting in overseas jurisdictions equips us extremely well in serving our clients.

 Our systems and procedures ensure that the matter at hand is not dependent on the availability of a particular person – we work as a team.